norahellstadius/norahellstadius.github.io/README.md

 When confronted with the task of building an effective image classifier, transfer learning emerges as an invaluable technique in the realm of deep learning.
 Instead of starting from scratch and training a model on an entirely new dataset, transfer learning enables us to capitalize on the knowledge and insights gained from a pre-trained model.

 Now, you may be wondering, why ResNet?
-ResNet, short for Residual Network,is a powerful deep learning architecture that has demonstrated state-of-the-art performance on various computer vision tasks.
+ResNet, short for Residual Network, is a powerful deep learning architecture that has demonstrated state-of-the-art performance on various computer vision tasks.
 By leveraging the wisdom extracted from a large-scale dataset like ImageNet, we can save substantial computational resources and significantly reduce the time required for training.

 ## Training the Models